 The Turkish Angora, formally known as the ‘Turkish Ankara’, is a naturally occurring domestic breed of cat, not to be confused with the slightly bigger Turkish Van.
 Angoras have been around for centuries, since the 1500s, and originate in the Ankara Region of Central Turkey.
 It is said that the first long-haired cat seen in Europe was brought from Ankara, leading many to believe it was a Turkish Angora.

-Like all domestic cats, the Turkish Angora comes from the African Wild cat.
-Their long fur is said to stem from a spontaneous recessive mutation due to their inability to leave their dense mountainous environment, and therefore, forced to inbreed.
-It is in fact believed that all long-haired cats stem from the Turkish Angora breed.
+Like all domestic cats, the Angora comes from the African Wild cat.
+Their long fur is said to stem from a spontaneous recessive mutation due to their inability to leave their dense mountainous environment and being forced to inbreed.
+It is in fact believed that all long-haired cats stem from the Angora breed.

 Back in Europe, Angoras were slowly losing their adoration and began to be eclipsed by the Persian breed.
 Starting to lose their appeal, the Angora almost became extinct.
 Thankfully a zoo in Turkey kept the breed from the grim fate of extinction by having an exhibit featuring this breed in all their glory.
 To this day, you can still go visit these beautiful cats at the Ankara Zoo.